willywax/js-boiler-plate/README.md

 2. Creation of .editorconfig File for linting Code This sets the format of code when code is written in basic editors.
 More details can be found om [EditorConfig](https://editorconfig.org/)

-3. Other Code editors we use ES Lint
+3. Other Code editors we use ES Lint.
+It brings consistency to code.
 Details about installing [ES Lint](https://eslint.org/) can be foud there.
+`npm i -D eslint`
+To check if installed correctly run  `npx eslint`

+To set it up `npx eslint --init`  Follow the Instruction based on the project you installing

+To try `npx eslint src/*.js`  To see the errors

+4. Install Prettier to format the code
+You can visit the site for more configuratins on [Prettier-eslint](https://github.com/prettier/prettier-eslint)

+`npm i -D --save-dev prettier-eslint`